Dundee HSFP: Beginnings

 The club changed to be no longer restricted to former pupils of the high school and was an open club.

 Purchase

-The club merged with Morgan Academy RFC to form a new club, Dundee Rugby Club, in 2021.
-One of the main reasons for the merger was to rescue both clubs and prepare a development plan to get the new club into the professional Super 6 league.
+The club purchased Morgan Academy RFC to form a new club, Dundee Rugby Club, in 2021.
+One of the main reasons for the purchase was to rescue both clubs and prepare an unrealistic development plan to get the new club into the professional Super 6 league.

 Sevens

 The club ran the Dundee Sevens tournament.
 On the club's merger with Morgan in 2021 to form Dundee Rugby a new Sevens tournament began that year to announce the merger.
 The first winners of the Dundee City Sevens were Blazin’ Squad (Men) and the Howe Harlequins (Women).